 If your IVA fails some if not all of your debt will remain outstanding.
 You will therefore need a clear plan for what to do next.

-- After an IVA fails what happens to money already paid in?
+- What happens to money already paid in?

-- Can you choose to fail an IVA?
+- Can you choose to fail your IVA?

 What happens to money paid into an IVA after it fails?